Family, friends looking for answers after 22-year-old woman found strangled in forest preserve

 There is now a $10,000 reward for information that leads to the arrest and conviction of the person, or people, who killed Vanessa Ceja-Ramirez.

-Ceja Ramirez was found in the Midlothian Meadows Forest Preserve last Wednesday.
-She disappeared Monday after walking with her mother on a trail.
+Ceja-Ramirez was found in the Midlothian Meadows Forest Preserve last Wednesday.
+She disappeared Monday when she left her mother who finished jogging the three mile path.
+Ceja-Ramirez headed back to the car, but she was nowhere to be found when her mother returned to the vehicle.

 Last Thursday, the medical examiner’s office ruled her cause of death as asphyxia due to strangulation.
 Community activist Andrew Holmes said the woman was not only strangled, but also beaten and burned.